L0lus/PicoCalc-Radxa-zero-3/README.md

-# WIP, should work but i am yet to create a fresh SD and test it
+# WIP, should work but I am yet to create a fresh SD and test it

 ## Guide for Setup Radxa zero 3 on Picocalc